 A PLACE CALLED HOME

-An on-going documentary project exploring the landscape of both my childhood and adult environments.
+A documentary project exploring the landscape of both my childhood and adult environments.
 Conceived as an intervention into personal feelings of detachment, the work has developed into an autoethnographic exploration of deindustrialisation, precarity and mental illness.

 Within both landscapes there exists a spectre.
 A past that haunts the land and those who dwell there.
 The deindustrialisation of the North in the latter half of the 20th century devastated communities both socially and economically, destroying the livelihoods of working class families and inflicting a precarious existence on the generations that followed.